Pancreatitis is common; far more common than realised. It’s a major cause of unrecognised pain and sickness.

 - Management of sequelae such as liver or bile duct damage, sepsis, shock, diabetes

 Pets will always be treated at home if there is the option.
-Dogs and cats who aren’t able to keep food and water down need to be admitted to hospital to go on intravenous fluids.
+Dogs who aren’t able to keep food and water down need to be admitted to hospital to go on intravenous fluids.

 How To Prevent Pancreatitis In Dogs